rails/rails/guides/source/active_record_querying.md

 SELECT * FROM clients WHERE orders_count > 10 ORDER BY name DESC
 ```

-If no ordering clause is specified in the query, the +reverse_order+ orders by the primary key in reverse order.
+If no ordering clause is specified in the query, the `reverse_order` orders by the primary key in reverse order.

 ```ruby
 Client.where("orders_count > 10").reverse_order